 BARRETT: That’s Wayne Madsen.
 He’s on the web at waynemadsenreport.com – that’s W-A-Y-N-E, Wayne, and Madsen is M-A-D-S-E-N. Waynemadsenreport.com.
 Highly recommended.
 If you’re going to actually pay money to subscribe to any news service, you’d a lot better with Wayne than just about anybody else out there.
 Certainly a lot better than, oh, the New York Times or your local newspaper.
 I’m Kevin Barrett, this is No Lies Radio.
 Once again, my radio blog is truthjihadradio.blogspot.com, and the website is truthjihad.com.
 Back here next week, and tomorrow, I’ll have a really terrific show on the evil, rival network again – find out about it truthjihadradio.blogspot.com.
 Until the next one, have a great Tuesday afternoon.

-Posted by Kevin Barrett on Feb 20 2013, With 0 Reads, Filed under 9/11, Editor.
+Posted by Kevin Barrett on February 20, 2013, With 106214 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.